sympresso/object-press/README.md

     $wp->foo->bar()                 // namespace syntax
     $wp->bar()                      // alternative syntax
     $fooGlobal = $wp['fooGlobal']   // accessing global variable

+The core WordPress functions and global variables are added using extensions so you can use them for inspiration (located in Sympresso/ObjectPress/CoreExtensions).

+Note:  If you want to override the core extensions, pass an associative array using namespace as keys when you instantiate ObjectPress.

 ### ObjectPress Namespaces and Functions
 Here's a list of all the core WordPress functions supported: